ghostyPHP/Container/README.md

 Ghosty Container is a small lightweight ServiceContainer that allows you to use DI in your projects.

 ## Learning
-[Documentation](https://ghostyphp.github.io/docs/Components/Container.html) for Ghosty Router Component can be found on the Ghosty [website](https://ghostyphp.github.io/docs/Components/Container.html).
+[Documentation](https://ghostyphp.github.io/docs/Components/Container.html) for Ghosty Container Component can be found on the Ghosty [website](https://ghostyphp.github.io/docs/Components/Container.html).

 ## License